FAM-HRI: Foundation-Model Assisted Multi-Modal Human-Robot Interaction Combining Gaze and Speech: Results and Discussion

 \subsection{Object Selection Among Similar Items and Gaze Error}

-In the $S_1$, as described in Sec. \ref{v-b} and illustrated in Fig. \ref{figure6} (a), all 32 participants received verbal instructions on how to use FAM-HRI.
-To evaluate our FAM-HRI distinguishing between multiple similar objects, each participant completed ten trials of pawn selection as instructed.
+In $S_1$, as described in Sec. \ref{v-b} and illustrated in Fig. \ref{figure6} (a), all 42 participants received verbal instructions on how to use FAM-HRI and other baseline approaches.
+To evaluate our FAM-HRI in distinguishing between multiple similar objects, each participant completed five trials using all baseline approaches and our proposed method of pawn selection as instructed.
 The results, presented in Tab. \ref{table_comparison}, show that our system achieved the second-highest success rate among all baseline methods in $S_1$, only lower than Physical Demo \cite{c42}, which requires the user to physically guide the robotic arm near the target object.
 However, FAM-HRI significantly outperformed gesture-only and language-only methods, demonstrating its reliability in challenging and cluttered environments.
 We obtained the gaze error by measuring the distance between the gaze point and the center of the bottom of the pawn.
 With each participant wearing ARIA glasses correctly, the gaze error is $1.58\pm0.62$ cm.